jvm-graphics-labs/jogl-samples/README.md

 * [micro]

-Ps: Hello Triangle and Hello Texture were moved into a stand-alone [project](https://github.com/elect86/helloTriangle)
+Ps: Hello Triangle and Hello Texture have been moved into a stand-alone [project](https://github.com/elect86/helloTriangle)